CDRH/datura/docs/2_customization/xml_to_es.md

 - string methods
 - (optional) classes and inheritance

 In general, the data repository is set up so that you may override ANYTHING inside a class or module in the `scripts/ruby` (sub)directories by putting it in your collection's script directory.
 You need only have the class / module name at the top and the exact name of the method you are overriding and the rest of the original file's contents will not be altered.
 This is how we will customize the TEI to Elasticsearch transformation.
+If you are customizing a VRA script, just sub that into the filenames and classes below.

-If a file does not already exist at `collections/[your_collection]/scripts/tei_to_es.rb`, create one that looks like this:
+If a file does not already exist at `collections/[your_collection]/scripts/overrides/tei_to_es.rb`, create one that looks like this:

 ```ruby
 class TeiToEs
 end
 ```

-There are two types of overrides that you can do in this file:
+There are several types of overrides that you can do in this class:

 - xpaths
 - the json being sent to Elasticsearch